salmadel/Tweets-Classification-Project/README.md

 # Tweets Sentiment Classification

-This project focuses on classifying tweets based on their **sentiment**—positive, negative, or neutral—using Natural Language Processing (NLP) techniques and ensemble machine learning models.
+This project focuses on classifying tweets based on their **sentiment** — positive, negative, or neutral — using **Natural Language Processing (NLP)** techniques and ensemble machine learning models.

 ## Project Overview